BlueBindy/schengen_calculator/README.md

 ### Features planned for later versions
 Later versions will incorporate future trips, for a dynamic evaluation of planned trips.
 In addition, a user log-in feature is planned so that the availability sent to the Google spreadsheet can be matched to an employee for greater specificity.
-Finally, additional data quality measures are planned, particularly a feature to prevent the user entry of overlapping trip dates.
+Additional data quality measures are planned, particularly a feature to prevent the user entry of overlapping trip dates.
 Mitigation for this potential data quality issue in the current version includes presentation to the user of trip dates they have already entered at the time of asking whether they want to add another trip.
+Future user experience improvements, such as programmatic handling of user created leading/trailing whitespace on trip dates (rather than the current approach of producing an error message in these instances) will be introduced to match this feature already available for user responses to additional trip prompts.

 # Deployment
 Google API was set up via: